Illinois cleaning business license and insurance requirements

 LinkedinTwitter

-Whether you’re a one-person cleaning machine or part of a small crew, this is your go-to guide for nailing down that all-important business license for your cleaning gig in the Land of Lincoln.
+Whether you’re a one-person cleaning machine or part of a small crew, keep reading to nail down that all-important new business license for your cleaning company in the Land of Lincoln.

 5 steps to starting a cleaning business in Illinois